The project:

 Overall, the appreciative and understanding atmosphere fosters trust among individuals.

 Representation in the electoral district plays a crucial role in Germany's democratic system.
-Electoral District Days harness the potential of this relationship, strengthening the personal connection between Members of Parliament and residents at the electoral district level.
+Constituency Days harness the potential of this relationship, strengthening the personal connection between Members of Parliament and residents at the electoral district level.

 The Project in Detail